samsvk/portfolio_2022/README.md

 ## About the Project

 > This is my personal portfolio that I have decided to build
-> using Next, Tailwind and Node.
-The overall goal was to provide
+> using Next, Tailwind, Node and Framer Motion.
+The overall goal
-> myself a centralised location whereby customers/employers can
+> was to provide myself a centralised location whereby
-> quickly have an overview of my highlighted projects through a
+> customers/employers can quickly have an overview of my
-> clean and performant porfolio website.
+> highlighted projects through a clean and performant porfolio
+> website.

 #### Overview: